Bihar Police SI/Sergeant Prelims result declared; 47900 qualify for Main exam

 Bihar Police Subordinate Services Commission (BPSSC) has announced the Preliminary exam result for the post of Police Sub-Inspector and Sergeant advertised under Advt No 03/2020.
 Candidates can check and download the result from Commission’s official website bpssc.bih.nic.in.

-As per the notification, a total of 47900 candidates have bee declared qualified to appear for the Main examination.
+As per the notification, a total of 47900 candidates have been declared qualified to appear for the Main examination.
 BPSSC conducted the Bihar Police SI and Sergeant preliminary exam on December 26, 2021 for a total of 608736 candidates.

 Steps to download the result